 Abby Aldrich Rockefeller owned 22 pieces acquired around 1940.
 This set of 12 plates, 6 compotiers, a cooler, two sugar bowls and a jatte surfaced in the collection of her son David auctioned by Christie's on May 9, 2018.
 It was sold for $ 1.8M from a lower estimate of $ 150K, lot 118.

 During the 1920s that were so difficult economically for Russia, one of these pairs was purchased by an American oil tycoon to garnish his mansion in Oklahoma City.
 They were in this place since so long that the heirs were not aware of their historical importance and felt them rather cumbersome.

 Like all other pieces in this category, they are bandeau shaped with gilt handles of acanthus leaves.
 The picture on one of them, showing a concert, is a copy of a painting that was lent by the Hermitage to the Factory in 1832 to serve as a model.

 Financially, these gifts were offset by increasing orders from the Emperor for offering similar pieces to his allies in the ruling royal and ducal families of other countries.
-I have already had occasion to note in this group the role that gifting had for aristocratic cohesion at the Imperial court of Russia.
+Gifting had an important role for maintaining the aristocratic cohesion at the Imperial court of Russia.

-The pair of porcelain vases from St. Petersburg that Sotheby's is selling in London on June 10 is a technical feat.
-Dated 1848, 1.5 meters high, it is the largest format that has been done at that time by this factory.
+The pair of porcelain vases from St. Petersburg sold by Sotheby's on June 10, 2009 for £ 2.6M from a lower estimate of £ 1.2M is a technical feat.
+Dated 1848, 1.5 m high, it is the largest format that has been done at that time by this factory.

-These enormous vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.
+These monumental vases are adorned with ring shaped reproductions of paintings from the collection of Catherine the Great, in this case two stables scenes of Philips Wouwerman.